emantrigo/EmantrigoBot/README.md

 ```
 Echo - Echoes a message back
 Ping - Replies with Pong!
-Quiz - Starts a Quiz Game
+TeamSelect - Use the emojis to select a team
 Farm - Starts a farming trip
+Random - Selects a random number between X and Y
 ```

 ## Utils